 Just like you, your dog doesn't like getting overheated.
 Help your dog enjoy the dog days of summer by making sure she keeps cool.

 If the heat makes your dog sick, don't hesitate to see a veterinarian.
 After all, you don't want your dog to spend the summer being sick as -- well -- a dog.

-For more tips to keep your dog cool and healthy, be sure to check out our blog or contact our helpful staff of veterinarians at Brimley-Lawrence Animal Clinic to set up an appointment today!
+For more tips to keep your dog cool and healthy, be sure to check out our blog or contact our helpful staff of veterinarians at Bellamy-Lawrence Animal Hospital to set up an appointment today!